 Hardware startups: a journey from prototype to mass production

-In the previous article, Vitaly Mozolevski gave his vision of how to make hardware startups less hard.
+In the previous article, we gave our vision of how to make hardware startups less hard.
 Now, we want to dig deeper and clarify a crucial process for any electronics design project—reaching mass production.

-As a head of the Promwad Engineering division, Vitaly often explains to new clients: “The innovation and bold experiments are important, but there is one more practically oriented thing as manufacturing the product at scale.
+We often explain to our new clients: "The innovation and bold experiments are important, but there is one more practically oriented thing as manufacturing the product at scale.
 This often becomes really challenging, as, unlike prototyping, it involves a bit different mindset.
-There is a huge gap between making one device and making 10,000”.
+There is a huge gap between making one device and making 10,000".

 The biggest mistake of many hardware startups is reaching the production stage with a designs that are not fully verified.
 They miss validation and ignore such general engineering practice as "design for manufacture and assembling" (DFMA).
 As a result, product owners can reveal later that their original idea may not be achievable at all.
 This usually occurs due to a lack of experience in the product development from a mass production perspective.